Frajerzycki/Twister/README.md

 How to install Twister?
 =======================

 To install Twister you need to install golang first.
-The rest of this guide assumes that you have already installed it and added $GOPATH to your $PATH.
+The rest of this guide assumes that you have already installed it and added $GOPATH/bin to your $PATH.

 1. Download Twister.
 `go get github.com/ikcilrep/twister`